-Black opals sit between N1 and N4 on the body tone scale which is a great guide for beginners to see where their opal sits.
-White and crystal opals have a lighter body tone (between N7 and N9) and dark opals sit in the middle (N5 to N6).
+Black opals sit between N1 and N4 on the body tone scale, a great guide for beginners to see where their opal sits.
+White and crystal opals have a lighter body tone (between N7 and N9), and dark opals sit in the middle (N5 to N6).

 A black opal can only be considered a true black opal if it has the natural black potch on the back of the color bar.

-Although it wouldn’t be opal if there wasn’t an exception to the rule; black crystal opals don’t have to have potch on the back.
+Although it wouldn’t be opal if there weren’t exceptions to the rule, black crystal opals don’t have to have potch on the back.
 Much like the window tinting of your car, black crystal opals have a natural dark tint.

 What makes Australian black opals so valuable?